matheusfelipeog/worldometer/README.md

 All contributions are welcome!

-Found a problem, want to give a tip? open an issue.
+Found a problem, want to give a tip? [open an issue](https://github.com/matheusfelipeog/worldometer/issues)

 Do you have a solution to the problem?
-Send me a PR.
+[Send me a PR](https://github.com/matheusfelipeog/worldometer/pulls)

 Did you like this project?
-[Click on the star](https://github.com/matheusfelipeog/worldometer/stargazers) ⭐
+[Click on the star ⭐](https://github.com/matheusfelipeog/worldometer/stargazers)

 # License